huggingface/diffusers/docs/source/en/training/controlnet.md

 )
 ```

+If you want to learn more about how the training loop works, check out the [Understanding pipelines, models and schedulers](../using-diffusers/write_own_pipeline) tutorial which breaks down the basic pattern of the denoising process.

 ## Launch the script

 Now you're ready to launch the training script! 🚀

-In this guide, you'll use the [fusing/fill50k](https://huggingface.co/datasets/fusing/fill50k) dataset but remember, you can create and use your own dataset if you want (see the [Create a dataset for training](create_dataset) guide).
+This guide uses the [fusing/fill50k](https://huggingface.co/datasets/fusing/fill50k) dataset, but remember, you can create and use your own dataset if you want (see the [Create a dataset for training](create_dataset) guide).

 Set the environment variable `MODEL_NAME` to a model id on the Hub or a path to a local model and `OUTPUT_DIR` to where you want to save the model.